ggebbie/TMI.jl/README.md

 `instantiate # only do this the first time on each machine`\
 To verify you are in the project environment, `]` should return `(TMI) pkg>`\
 Type backspace to return to command mode.

+* from Emacs editor (one possible method)

+Install julia-mode, julia-repl or julia-snail, and magit \
+Skip the next 5 steps if you have already cloned the repository \
+`M-x magit-clone` \
+Select `u` to clone from url\
+Enter ` https://github.com/ggebbie/TMI.jl` as url to clone \
+Select `y` in response to `remote.pushDefault' to "origin"?` \
+Clone to your favorite location and rename project if necessary \
+Go to any directory in the project: `C-x C-f TMI.jl`\
+Then activate the project and initialize a julia session: `C-c C-a`

 * Using an editor like Atom/Juno or Visual Studio Code, activate the environment on one of the frame panels.
 The default environment is @v1.x and should be changed.